Andreas-Jankl/CarND-Extended-Kalmanfilter/README.md

 This implements an Extended Kalmanfilter that is able to do a sensor fusion of given sensor readings from radar and lidar object detections.

+When its being run and compared agains ground truth its px, py, vx, and vy RMSE is less ot the values [.11, .11, 0.52, 0.52] as required for passing.

 ---

 ## Dependencies